BetterThanTomorrow/dram/README.md

 This is a repository for some **Getting Started** files for Calva.

 A ”dram” is what the Scots say for a taste of Whiskey.
-Here is is of course Calva we take the first sip of.
+Here is of course Calva we take the first sip of.
 (Well, or Clojure).

 See the *drams* directory for the files.